Phyllis Tangitu

 Professor Mark Boocock, PhD, MSc, BA(Hons), MCIEHF, EurErg

-Mark is a Professor and Director of the Ergonomics and Human Factors Research Group in the Centre for Occupational Health and Safety Research at Auckland University of Technology (AUT), New Zealand.
-Mark has over 30 years’ experience in occupational biomechanics, and the prevention and management of work-related musculoskeletal disorders.
-With significant global experience and practice, Professor Boocock is passionate about ergonomics and wants to expand people’s understanding of the role it plays.
+Bio “As leader of ergonomics and human factors studies at the Health & Rehabilitation Research Institute at AUT, Professor Boocock is passionate about ergonomics and wants to expand people’s understanding of the role it plays.
 This extends beyond the micro view of an office desk and chair, and into the wider working environment”

 Miriska Gerber: Occupational Hygienist